Graphs are everywhere

 So for the two vectors above, we see that they match at the second position, and let’s assume nowhere else.
 Notice that if that one book sale represented by the second position didn’t happen, then these two vectors would drop down to being entirely dissimilar.
 Since there’s an immediate drop-off in similarity, we might say that this representation is sharp.

-The 11s at the fourth and fifth positions in the two vectors are for two entirely different books, and so don’t count toward our sparse vector similarity metric, but what if those two other books are themselves very similar?
+The s at the fourth and fifth positions in the two vectors are for two entirely different books, and so don’t count toward our sparse vector similarity metric, but what if those two other books are themselves very similar?
 Then shouldn’t we credit this pair of books as being similar since they were both bought by people who bought two other very similar books?
 Well, ideally we would, but our sparse representation doesn’t let us do that.

 This is where the dense embedding vector representation shines.
 Consider these two vectors: